 The causes of crisis reported by businesses in low- and middle-income boroughs follow the general trend of the entire sample.
-Leaders in low-income boroughs from the five cities, except London, show similarities when they identify the causes of the crisis on their firms in the last five years (Error!
-Reference source not found.
-6.2.6).
-In this group of firms in low-income boroughs, customer issues are the most important cause of crisis for entrepreneurs from Milan (47%), Paris (41%), Madrid (41%), and Frankfurt (27%), while cost -related factors are the most important threat for leaders from London (26%).
+Leaders in low-income boroughs from the five cities, except London, show similarities when they identify the causes of the crisis on their firms in the last five years (Figure 6.2.6).
+In this group of firms in low-income boroughs, customer issues are the most important cause of crisis for entrepreneurs from Milan (47 per cent), Paris (41 per cent), Madrid (41 per cent), and Frankfurt (27 per cent), while cost-related factors are the most important threat for leaders from London (26 per cent).

-A different situation is found in firms located in middle-income boroughs (Error!
-Reference source not found.7).
-Customer issues are the most frequently cited crisis cause for small businesses in Frankfurt (42%), Paris (35%), and Madrid (31%); instead, the cost factors and strikes are the most relevant factors for London (21%) and Milan (28%).
-Strikes are an important source of crisis for businesses in Madrid (19%) and London (15%) Finally, cash flow and staff issues affected the activities of firms in middle-income boroughs in Frankfurt (22% and 18% respectively), London (20% and 22% respectively), and Paris (16% and 15% respectively) entrepreneurs.
+A different situation is found in firms located in middle-income boroughs (Figure 6.2.7).
+Customer issues are the most frequently cited crisis cause for small businesses in Frankfurt (42 per cent), Paris (35 per cent), and Madrid (31 per cent); instead, the cost factors and strikes are the most relevant factors for London (21 per cent) and Milan (28 per cent).
+Strikes are an important source of crisis for businesses in Madrid (19 per cent) and London (15 per cent).
+Finally, cashflow and staff issues affected the activities of firms in middle-income boroughs in Frankfurt (22 per cent and 18 per cent respectively), London (20 per cent and 22 per cent respectively), and Paris (16 per cent and 15 per cent respectively) entrepreneurs.